-- Simple Network Time Protocol

-- Precision Time Protocol
+- Simple Network Time Protocol - Precision Time Protocol

-- 802.1AS protocol

-☐ Open the Time > Basic Settings dialog.
-The System time (UTC) field displays the current date and time with reference to Universal Time Coordinated (UTC).
-UTC is the same worldwide and does not take local time shifts into account.
-The time in the System time field comes from the System time (UTC) plus the Local offset [min] value and a possible shift due to daylight saving time.
+- □ Open the Time > Basic Settings dialog. - The System time (UTC) field displays the current date and time with reference to Universal Time Coordinated (UTC).
+UTC is the same worldwide and does not take local time shifts into account. - The time in the System time field comes from the System time (UTC) plus the Local offset [min] value and a possible shift due to daylight saving time.

 Note: PTP sends the International Atomic Time (TAI).
 As of July 1, 2020, the TAI time is 37 s ahead of the Universal Time Coordinated (UTC).
-When the PTP reference time source of the UTC offset is set correctly, the device automatically corrects this difference on the display in the System time (UTC) field. ☐ To make the device apply the time of your computer to the System time field, click the Set time from PC button.
-Based on the value in the Local offset [min] field, the device calculates the time in the System time (UTC) field: The System time (UTC) comes from the System time minus the Local offset [min] value and a possible shift due to daylight saving time. ▶ The Time source field displays the origin of the time data.
+When the PTP reference time source of the UTC offset is set correctly, the device automatically corrects this difference on the display in the System time (UTC) field.

+□ To make the device apply the time of your computer to the System time field, click the Set time from PC button.

+Based on the value in the Local offset [min] field, the device calculates the time in the System time (UTC) field: The System time (UTC) comes from the System time minus the Local offset [min] value and a possible shift due to daylight saving time.

+The Time source field displays the origin of the time data.
 The device automatically selects the source with the greatest accuracy.

-The source is initially local.
+The source is initially Local.

 When SNTP is active and the device receives a valid SNTP packet, the device sets its time source to sntp.

 When PTP is active and the device receives a valid PTP message, the device sets its time source to ptp.
-The device prioritizes PTP ahead of SNTP. ▶ The Local offset [min] value specifies the difference in minutes between Universal Time Coordinated (UTC) and local time. ☐ To cause the device to determine the time zone on your PC, click the Set time from PC button.
+The device prioritizes PTP ahead of SNTP.

+- The Local offset [min] value specifies the difference in minutes between Universal Time Coordinated (UTC) and local time. - □ To cause the device to determine the time zone on your PC, click the Set time from PC button.
 The device calculates the difference between local time and Universal Time Coordinated (UTC), and enters the difference into the Local offset [min] field.
-Note: The device provides the option to obtain the local offset from a DHCP server. ☐ Apply the settings temporarily.
-To do this, click the ✓ button.
-To change to the Privileged EXEC mode. enable configure To change to the Configuration mode.
-To set the system time of the device. clock set <YYYY-MM-DD> <HH:MM:SS> clock timezone offset <-780..840> To enter the difference in minutes between the local time and the received Universal Time Coordinated (UTC).
-To save the settings in the non-volatile memory save

-(nvm) in the "selected" configuration profile.
+Note: The device provides the option to obtain the local offset from a DHCP server.

+\Box Apply the settings temporarily.
+To do this, click the \checkmark button.

+enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. clock set <yyyy-mm-dd> <hh:mm:ss></hh:mm:ss></yyyy-mm-dd> To set the system time of the device. clock timezone offset <-780840> To enter the difference in minutes between the local time and the received Universal Time Coordinated (UTC). save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.